FNNDSC/pfstate/README.rst

                 'specificState': {
                     'desc':         'Additional state information',
                     'theAnswer':    42,
-                    'theQuestion':  'What do you get if you multiple siby nine', 'foundBy':      'Arthur Dent'
+                    'theQuestion':  'What do you get if you multiple six by nine', 'foundBy':      'Arthur Dent'
                 },
                 'earthState': {